There are a few different ways in which you are financially incentivised by government schemes to purchase into renewable solar energy systems.

 Generation tariff is what you get paid for every unit of electricity you generate, regardless of whether you use it or send it back to the grid.
 Once your system has been registered the tariffs are guaranteed for 20 years and are linked to rise with inflation.

 Export Tariff is what you get paid for sending electricity back to the grid, usually 50% of the total produced.
 Smart export meters are not installed on most systems that are less than 30kWp and because of this the industry takes a standard estimate that you will use 50% and export 50%.
-The current rate is 4.91p / kWh for all installations with an eligibility date on or before 31 March 2017.
+The current rate is 4.04p / kWh for all installations with an eligibility date on or before 30 June 2017.

-Since you will be generating electricity from your own system this minimises the amount that you need to purchase from the grid.
+You will be generating electricity from your own system this minimises the amount that you need to purchase from the grid.
 Since you are using what you generate whilst you can, energy bills will drop.
-The amount you save varies dependent upon how much you utilise the solar system.
+The amount you save varies dependent upon how much you utilise the energy generated by the solar system.